AAnzel/aanzel.github.io/index.markdown

 layout: post
 ---

 Hi, my name is Aleksandar Anžel.
-I am a computer scientist, mathematician, artist and an optimistic realist.
+I am a computer scientist, mathematician, self-taught artist and an optimistic realist.